A113L/Hashcracking/Readme.md

-This repository contains wordlists, rules files and utilities for password hashes recovery.
+This repository contains wordlists, rules files and utilities for passwords hashes recovery.